seek-oss/skuba/docs/deep-dives/github.md

 1. Propagating the environment variables documented above for [GitHub annotations](#github-annotations)
 2. Granting repository write access to your CI environment

+In Buildkite, your pipeline needs to be configured with write access.
+SEEKers should review our internal "Builds at SEEK" documentation relating to the environment variables documented above for [GitHub annotations](#github-annotations).

 If you're running in GitHub Actions, you need to supply a personal access token to [actions/checkout].
 Your repository's default `GITHUB_TOKEN` will not suffice as its commits [will not trigger workflows] and will lack (required) status checks.